Porcelain outdoor tiles on a patio with non-slip surface

 Why Choosing the Right Outdoor Tiles Matters

 Outdoor tiles face unique challenges compared to indoor tiles.
-They must with stand:
+They must withstand:

 Weather conditions: rain, frost, sun exposure, and humidity